top of page

 Although the Care Certificate was originally intended for the non-regulated workforce, the Care Certificate is recommended for everyone who works in any area of health and social care, whatever their level.

-Origin of the Care Certificate
+History of the Care Certificate

 In the early 2000s, many scandals emerged regarding abuses and ill-treatments by care workers and hospital staff against patients and service-users within hospitals and social care settings.